 3. Discipline is about having a plan and following it.

-MAKE A PLAN TO GET THERE.
 The Flight Plan is how you are going to execute your Jump.

 A big Jump is a series of connected hops.
 Identifying the connections (the right team and the skills to master) allows you to arrive at your final destination faster and more safely.